wp-plugins/imagemeta/readme.txt

 == Changelog ==

+= 0.4.1 =
+* Minor update to provide PayPal donate button for all the considerate (and handsome) individuals that wish to contribute to this and other fine plug-ins by the developer.

 = 0.4 =
 * Added quick-edit dropdowns for posts that contain images, either attached or embedded into post content.